DeSantis sues Education Department over higher ed accreditation process

 “As it stands, state law requires over half of Florida’s public colleges and universities to change accreditors in the next two years.
 Their ability to do so is substantially burdened, if not entirely prevented, by federal laws that violate the Constitution and federal policies that violate the APA,” the lawsuit reads.

-The lawsuit asserts the federal government is violating the private non-delegation doctrine, the tenth amendment and spending clause, the appointments clause and the administration procedure act.
+The lawsuit asserts the federal government is violating the private nondelegation doctrine, the 10th Amendment and Spending Clause, the Appointments Clause and the Administration Procedure Act.

 “The Biden administration’s attempts to block these reforms is an abuse of federal power, and with this lawsuit, we will ensure that Florida’s pursuit of educational excellence will continue,” DeSantis said.